tydeno/Ploto/README.md

 When a job is done and a temp drive becomes available again, PlotoSpawner will spawn the next jobs, until it has spawned the amount you specified as -InputAmountToSpawn

+# PlotoSpawn
+PlotoSpawn spawns one plot job on each available Drive defined as a TempDrive, if it has enough free space (270 GB) and there is no plotting in progress on that drive.
+Plotting in progress is considered when a SSD defined as a TempDrive has less than 270 GB free space or has ANY files or folders in it that have file extension ".tmp".
+Using the -ParallelAmount Parameter, you may also plot several Jobs in Parallel on a disk.
+It determines the amount of available plots to to temp on a disk and maxes it out.

 # Prereqs
 The following prereqs need to be met in order for Ploto to function properly:
 * chia.exe is installed